Irythom/cse210-group-wk10/README.md

-Cycle
+## Cycle
 Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them

-Rules
+## Rules
-There are 2 player.
+There are 2 players.
 Players can move up, down, left and right: Player one moves using the W, S, A and D keys.
 Player two moves using the I, K, J and L keys.
 Each player's trail grows as they move.
 Players try to maneuver so the opponent collides with their trail.
 If a player collides with their opponent's trail GAME'S OVER.

-Getting Started
+## Getting Started
 Make sure you have Python 3.8.0 or newer and Raylib Python CFFI 3.7 installed and running on your machine.
 You can install Raylib Python CFFI by opening a terminal and running the following command.

 python3 -m pip install raylib

 After you've installed the required libraries, open a terminal and browse to the project's root folder.
 Start the program by running the following command.```

 python3 snake